SoftwareAG/c8y-docs/content/edge/usage-bundle/connecting-cloud.md

 The following protocols are supported to connect to the Edge device through remote access from the Cumulocity tenant:

-- Remote Desktop (VNC).
+* Remote Desktop (VNC).
 See [Accessing the Edge device remotely through VNC](/guides/edge/usage/#accessing-the-edge-device-remotely-through-vnc).
-	- Shares the desktop of the remote device
+	* Shares the desktop of the remote device
-	- Mouse and keyboard for interaction
+	* Mouse and keyboard for interaction

-- Secure Shell (SSH)
+* Secure Shell (SSH)
-	- Console for command line access
+	* Console for command line access
-	- Keyboard for interaction
+	* Keyboard for interaction

-- Terminal (Telnet)
+* Terminal (Telnet)
-	- Protocol used for old device types
-	- Console for command line access
+	* Console for command line access
-	- Keyboard for interaction
+	* Keyboard for interaction

 For more information about remote access, see [Cloud Remote Access](/guides/users-guide/optional-services/#cloud-remote-access).